Amenra: Style

-Themes and artistry
+Remfry Dedman of The Independent wrote that the band's "avant-garde post-metal" music "push[es] the boundaries of extreme music by being heavy in practically every conceivable way; sonically, emotionally and spiritually."
+Amenra's live shows are known for their intensity and heavy themes.
+It has been said that "An Amenra concert has an emotional charge that is just as heavy as a funeral."
+During performances, van Eeckhout has pierced his skin with meat hooks and hung stones from them, leaving scars on his body and blood visible to the audience.

 Though calling himself agnostic, Colin H. van Eeckhout acknowledges the presence of spirituality and religion in the band's work.
 Shortly before the release of Mass VI, he wrote for The Independent:

 We have one story to tell and it is always the same.
-I always write about life’s pain.
+I always write about life's pain.
 I always use personal experiences as a reference to relate as truthfully and as honestly possible, from the heart.
 I try to bend the darkness into the light. ...
-From the beginning, our intention with the Mass albums was to devise a platform for self-reflection, to set a base for introspection; that moment when you’re on your knees and you ask questions that don’t have answers.
+From the beginning, our intention with the Mass albums was to devise a platform for self-reflection, to set a base for introspection; that moment when you're on your knees and you ask questions that don't have answers.Van Eeckhout's nipples were surgically removed.
+They were encased in transparent resin and ornamental silver with the intent of giving one each to both of his two sons.

 Amenra often collaborate with visual artists and choreographers, including Willy Vanderperre and Berlinde De Bruyckere.